 - Refunds for credits from returned housing deposit payments, paid by cash or check, are processed weekly.

-- Housing deposits paid online are processed daily and are refunded to the original form of payment.
+NOTE: Housing deposits paid online are processed daily and are refunded to the original form of payment.